Victor B. Lawrence: Contributions

 Lawrence has been a key proponent of R&D globalization.
 As Vice President of Advanced Communications Technology at Bell Labs, he directly supported systems engineering developments and practices in Malaysia, New Zealand, China, Brazil, and other countries.
-He was a Member of South African President Mbeki’s International Advisory group on ICT, Chairman of the Broadband Advisory Committee to the South African Government, and a Director of the Board of Telkom South Africa.
+He was a Member of South African President Mbeki's International Advisory group on ICT, Chairman of the Broadband Advisory Committee to the South African Government, and a Director of the Board of Telkom South Africa.

 Education

-Victor Lawrence attended Achimota Secondary School, Achimota, Ghana, from 1957 to 1964.
+Victor Lawrence attended Achimota School, Achimota, Ghana, from 1957 to 1964.
 He then proceeded to Imperial College of Science and Technology at the University of London to obtain his Bachelor of Science degree in 1968, his M.S. degree in 1969, and his Ph.D. degree in 1972, all in electrical engineering.

 Awards and honors

 Lawrence has received numerous awards and honorary degrees, including: